maoschanz/appfolders-manager-gnome-extension/README.md

 # Appfolders Management (GNOME extension)
 A GNOME extension allowing easy management of "appfolders" directly from the applications view.
+As a bonus feature, it is possible to change the number of columns.

 ![Screenshot](http://i.imgur.com/eOFSP0x.png)
 (version 2)